Does your marketing provoke the right emotions?

 What might that mean in practice?

 Well amongst the marketing leaders calling me back to think about the role of emotions & brand advertising, was Monika Schulze.
 Beyond conference events, I’m glad to say that Monika has also become a prolific published on LinkedIn.
 Here is a short article from there, in which she makes the case for why emotions matter.
 The clue is in the heading.
 ‘Emotion sells’:

 There are a lot of studies with statistics that show that if you have a strong brand, customers are more willing to consider, purchasing and paying a premium for your brand.
 This applies to B2B or B2C.
-You need to be an attractive brand, with an emotional connection.

 That’s all very well you might say, but it sounds like just a nostalgic harking back to the glory days of brand advertising and seemingly limitless budgets for winning TV commercials.
 Surely the world has changed since then.
 Well, yes it has (and out of interest Monika understands that as well as anyone with her emphasis on TransMedia Branding).
 So, how should Insight Leaders respond to the opportunity of emotional advertising today?